lamprosg/LazyImage/README.md

 Sometimes you just need to re-download a specific image with the exact same name once.

-If you have  a cache size set, clearing the cache will clear images of the specific size ratio Clearing the cache:
+If you have  a cache size set, clearing the cache will clear images of the specific size ratio.

+Clearing the cache:
 ```swift
 let imageURLs:[String] = ["https://someimage.png", "https://someotherimage.png"]